letaprodoit/lapdi-easy-dev/README.txt

 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Easy Plugins is an API for easy WordPress plugin creation.
-Easy Plugins makes OOD hot again!
+Create plugins quickly using the our API.

 == Description ==

-The Software People's (TSP) Easy Plugins allows developers to create plugins easily using the our API.
+The Software People's (TSP) Easy Plugins for WordPress is an API for WordPress plugin creation, check out some of the features below.
+Easy Plugins makes OOD hot again and it's the engine that powers all WordPress plugins created by The Software People!

 = Features Included =